-- Springfield, IL Step-parent adoption: We understand how important it is to adopt the child of your significant other’s into your life, and we offer attorneys who can assist with step-parent adoptions.
+- Springfield, IL Step-parent adoption: We understand how important it is to adopt the child of your significant other into your life, and we offer attorneys who can assist with step-parent adoptions.

 - Adoption in Springfield, IL: We are happy to help clients who are wanting to adopt a child into their lives

-- Springfield, IL Minor emancipation: We are able to represent both the teen or the parents in minor emancipation’s in Springfield, IL.
+- Springfield, IL Minor emancipation: We can represent both the teen and the parents in minor emancipation in Springfield, IL.